Galaxy evolution in the post-merger regime. III -- The triggering of active galactic nuclei peaks immediately after coalescence: Introduction

-On the other hand, studying merger properties as a function of time is extremely challenging for experimental works.
+On the other hand, studying merger properties as a function of time is extremely challenging for observational works.
 The popular proxy for time in the pre-coalescence regime is the projected separation ($r_p$) between pairs of galaxies, which is statistically well motivated by simulations (e.g. Patton et al. 2024).
 Many observational works have found the greatest enhancement in AGN activity at small pair separations (e.g. Ellison et al. 2011; Khabiboulline et al 2014; Hou et al. 2020; Stemo et al. 2021), motivating studies to push into the post-coalescence regime.
 Indeed, studies of post-mergers have found that the highest rates of AGN activity occur after coalescence (Ellison et al. 2013; Satyapal et al. 2014; Bickley et al., 2023, 2024a), in agreement with simulations.
-However, what remains completely unconstrained in the observations is how nuclear activity evolves with time after coalescence, both in terms of the epoch at which it peaks, and for how long statistical enhancements persist.
+However, what remains completely unconstrained in the observations is how the frequency of AGN evolves with time after coalescence, both in terms of the epoch at which it peaks, and for how long statistical enhancements persist.
 The application of artificial intelligence to not only identify mergers (Pearson et al. 2019, 2022; Ferreira et al. 2020; Bickley et al. 2021; Walmsley et al. 2022; Omori et el.
 2023) but also predict the time since coalescence of a given post-merger remnant, is just now becoming feasible (Koppula et al. 2021; Pearson et al. 2024).

-In order to study the effects of galaxy interactions as a function of time post-merger ($T_{PM}$) we have recently developed the MUlti Model Merger Identifier (\textsc{mummi}), a machine vision based framework that can both find mergers and predict $T_{PM}$ (Ferreira et al. 2024a, 2025).
-In our first two papers in the science series, we have used \textsc{mummi} to investigate the post-coalescence time evolution of star formation triggering (Ferreira et al. 2024b) and quenching (Ellison et al. 2024).
+In order to study the effects of galaxy interactions as a function of time post-merger ($T_{PM}$) we have recently developed the MUlti Model Merger Identifier (\textsc{mummi}), a machine vision based framework that can both find mergers and predict $T_{PM}$ (Ferreira et al. 2024; Ferreira et al. in prep).
+In our first two papers in the science series, we have used \textsc{mummi} to investigate the post-coalescence time evolution of star formation triggering (Ferreira et al. 2025) and quenching (Ellison et al. 2024).
 In the work presented here we turn our attention to AGN, in order to assess both the epoch of peak nuclear accretion as well as the duration over which the merger influences the heightened activity.